 Canned tomatoes.
 In this recipe I have used canned chopped tomatoes, but you could also use passata if you prefer.

-Tomato puree.
+Tomato paste.
 This adds more of a rich, tomato-y depth of flavour.

 Onion adds a lovely sweet and savoury note to the ketchup.